Lullabot/drupal9ci/README.md

 If you get this error at the unit and kernel tests jobs, then it means that your project uses Drupal 8.5 or newer, which introduced a few changes at `web/core/phpunit.xml.dist`.

-To fix this, overwrite `.circleci/config/phpunit.xml` with `.circleci/config/phpunit-drupal-8.5.xml`.
+To fix this, overwrite `.circleci/config/phpunit.xml` with `.circleci/config/phpunit-drupal-8.5.xml` if you are using CircleCI, or with `.travis/config/phpunit-drupal-8.5.xml` if you are using Travis CI.